ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week2.md

 4. [ ] Student's Final Grade exercise.

 ## Thursday 28 July, 2022
+1. [ ] Follow up with the HTML course you started on Tuesday.
-1. [ ] Remove All Exclamation Marks From The End Of Sentence exercise
+2. [ ] Remove All Exclamation Marks From The End Of Sentence exercise
-2. [ ] Vowel Remover exercise
+3. [ ] Vowel Remover exercise
-3. [ ] Rock Paper Scissors! exercise
+4. [ ] Rock Paper Scissors! exercise
-4. [ ] Persistent Bugger exercise
+5. [ ] Persistent Bugger exercise